 Teach students with varying abilities in grades PreK-12.

-Graduate ready to commit to the career you're passionate about.
-At the end of your program, you’ll be prepared for a rewarding career in the 21st century inclusive classroom.
-In fact, employers in Massachusetts prefer to hire Lesley graduates, saying that they are best prepared to enter the classroom fully prepared to teach starting on day one.
+Complete your program ready to commit to the career you're passionate about.
+You'll graduate from the university that educates more teachers than anyone else in New England.
+In fact, more than 4,500 people have earned a teaching degree here in just the last five years.
+Employers in Massachusetts prefer to hire Lesley graduates, saying they are best prepared to enter the classroom on day one.